jeffhandley/WhatIsTheWorst.com/README.md

     * He will declare that he is "President for Life" and will retain the presidency into what would be a 3rd term.
     * Before January 2029, other ultra-conservative Republicans will jockey for the position of being his successor, with the Vice President always under threat from other players.
 1. Conservatives will gain a 7-2 SCOTUS majority before November 2028.
-    * Justice Sotomayor will be dramatically replaced, also with a justice younger than 50.
+    * Justice Sotomayor will be dramatically replaced by a justice younger than 50.
-    * Justices Thomas and Alito will retire and be replaced by justices younger than 50 years old.
+    * Justices Thomas and Alito will retire and be replaced by justices younger than 50.
-    * There will be attempts to oust justices Kagan and Jackson that might also succeeded.
+    * There will be attempts to oust justices Kagan and Jackson that might also succeed.
 1. Immigration will be overhauled with inhumane policies.
     * Mass deportation will be conducted.
     * Modern day concentration camps will be formed, acting as holding grounds for people suspected of being illegal immigrants.